virxnet/qatonapp/README.md

 ### METHOD 2: Quick Install using Composer

-Use this method if you already have a development environment readily installed with the minimum requirements (i.e. properly configured web server with rewrite enabled to index.php, the correct version of PHP, composer, etc...)
+Use this method if you already have a development environment readily installed with the minimum requirements available.
+Essentially, a properly configured web server (such as Apache2/nginx) and with URL rewrite enabled (mod_rewrite with Apache2) poiting all requests to public/index.php.
+The correct version of PHP (with the required extensions), Packgist's composer, etc... should also all be available on the system.

-#### Start a new project with PHP [composer](https://getcomposer.org/)
+#### Create a project with PHP [composer](https://getcomposer.org/)

 `composer create-project virx/qatonapp:"dev-master" [ProjectDir] --remove-vcs`